XMYSTERlOUSX/mega-link-downloader-bot/README.md

 - `/lisblack` - To get the telegram id list of banned user's from the bot!<br>

 - `/broadcast` - To broadcast a message to all the users of the bot! <br>
 (<b>Syntax of sending the commnad to the bot is</b>:- <code>/broadcast</code> <i>as a reply to the message that you want to broadcast!</i>)<br>

 - `/stats` - To get the total number of users who has used your bot!
 </details>

 ---

 ### Reason for making this open source :-

-First of all I am an absolute noob😇🥺 (You can ensure it if you see the code even just once😂)

-So when I was going through github in search for finding a mega link downloader bot code or a plugin in <b>pyrogram</b> I found nothing!🥺😞

-<strike>(Cat userbot and ultroid userbot has a mega link downloader plugin.
-Also mirror bots have the mega link download feature but none of them were pyrogram.)</strike>
-(Update :- After my bot many other bots/codes got created! 😂)

-I didn't wan't to change the [@mysterious_uploader_robot](https://t.me/mysterious_uploader_robot) 's whole base to telethon just for the feature of downloading mega links!😑😒 So I decided to make a plugin on my own, based on pyrogram. 🤷‍♀️

-The code was originally made as a plugin for my [@mysterious_uploader_robot](https://t.me/mysterious_uploader_robot) but thought to make a separate bot for downloading mega.nz links!

 <b>For the help of any guy like me in this world who is wondering how to make a bot for downloading mega links, or for whoever that is finding a code to download mega links; thought to make this public. 😇❤️</b>